foundation/supercollider/README.md

 An adapter is a function that hooks into a documentation generator to fetch data associated with a component.
 This data is passed to the Handlebars template used to render the component's documentation.

+Adapters can have an optional configuration object (defined on `module.exports.config`) which allows developers to pass settings to the specific docs generator for that adapter.

+An adapter function accepts three parameters:

+- **value** (Mixed): page-specific configuration values.
+This could be any YAML-compatible value, but it's often a string.
+- **config** (Object): global configuration values.
+This is an object that is extended by the developer's config settings.
+- **cb** (Function): a callback to run when parsing is finished.
+The function takes two parameters: an error (or `null` if there's no error), and the parsed data.

 Supercollider has two built-in adapters: `sass`, which uses SassDoc, and `js`, which uses JSDoc.
 You can create your own by calling the `adapter()` method on an instance of Supercollider.
 An adapter is an asynchronous function that passes parsed data through a callback.

 Here's what the built-in SassDoc adapter looks like.